whotwagner/domain_name_format_validator/README.md

 name, but not a Unicode domain name.
 Note, however, that it currently does not validate normalized TLDs against ICANN's list of valid TLDs.

-It's also unclear whether the "xn--" prefix should count against the label size limit of 63 characters.
-In the absence of specific guidelines, and because I've never actually seen an overly long label, I have chosen to apply the limit irregardless of the presence of the "xn--" prefix within a label.

 Requirements
 ------------